the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-That's it in JavaScript ES5.
-There is a simpler solution in ES6 and future JavaScript releases.
+That would already be the solution.
+But there is a simpler way in JavaScript ES6 and future JavaScript releases.
 May I introduce the spread operator to you?
 It only consists of three dots: `...` When it is used, every value from an array or object gets copied to another array or object.

 Let's examine the ES6 **array** spread operator even though you don't need it yet.